Legal Research and Writing: Ted Tjaden

 • Dobrev, Dessislav.
 Artificial Intelligence and the Law: A Comprehensive Guide for the Legal Profession, Academia and Society.(Toronto Thomson Reuters Canada, 2021) [bookstore].

-Articles on AI and the Law
+Recent, selected articles on AI and the law

 • Anna Wong, "Here Comes Sophia: Is Tort Law Ready for Autonomous AI"?
 (Spring 2024) 42:4 Adv Soc J 12.